SimmsSays/simmssays.github.io/_posts/2020-02-24-homesickness-with-jo.markdown

 **Q:** Do you get homesick?

-**A:** ...Quite badly.
+**A:** ...
+Quite badly.
 I just sort of hit a point where I don’t want to see anyone, I just want to see my family.
 I think there’s probably better ways of dealing with it than just running home each time but it works for me.
 I am lucky enough that my mum is willing to drive here and pick me up so I don’t have to pay for the train.
 I think if I had to pay for a train, I would stick it out more and go home less.

 **Q:** Do you feel like other people around you get homesick?